Boaz Vaadia: Early life

 Boaz Vaadia was born on a small farm in Gat Rimon, Israel, and credits his parents with instilling a tremendous love for the earth in him and a sense of connection to it that amounted to veneration.
 Growing up on a farm, he learned from his father to use a mule to plow the fields as opposed to a tractor because "the tractor raped the land."
 At age 12, he recognized himself to be a sculptor and set his mind on that career path.
 At age 14, he skipped high school and went directly to art school at Avni Institute of Art and Design in Jaffa, by claiming to be two years older than he was.
 In 1969 Vaadia was drafted into the Israeli army and was assigned to an engineering unit.
-During his periods of leave, he volunteered to restore ancient stonework in Jerusalem at the Church of the Holy Sepulcher.
+During his periods of leave, he volunteered to restore ancient stonework in Jerusalem at the Church of the Holy Sepulchre.
 Working with Palestinian stonemasons, he learned the ancient way of handling local stone.
 He also worked with a blacksmith who made tools for stone carvers, learning how such tools were made, and to appreciate the tools with which he worked.
 He was discharged from the army in 1970.
 In 1974, Vaadia received a major scholarship from the America-Israel Cultural Foundation to study in New York City.
 Vaadia moved to New York City in 1975, where he studied at Pratt Institute and continued to pursue his career as a sculptor.

 Vaadia made a great personal discovery very shortly after his arrival in New York, when he accepted its urban environment as being as natural to humans as the rural setting he grew up in.
 He searched for materials in the city that he could relate to as a primal building block of his environment, and discovered those that would guide his work thereafter: bluestone pavement from the city's streets and slate roofing tiles, both of which were being discarded during New York's process of urban renewal.

 The sedimentary bluestone that the artist reclaimed from the city streets naturally breaks in layers.
 Vaadia recalls, "When I first worked with this material, I tried to force it into more continuous, conventional forms, and found that it always fractured in the wrong places.
 The moment that I discovered my true style of work was when instead of fighting the stone, I surrendered to it, letting the material's inherent characteristics dictate the form, in a way that echoes the way in which sediment is naturally layered in rock."